Cultural & Heritage Studies

 Graduates have been successful in securing employment in a wide range of different areas:

-- Tour Guides and Information Officers in National Monuments under the care of OPW (Office of Public Works)
+- Information Officers in National Monuments under the care of OPW (Office of Public Works)

 - Public and Private Heritage Centres